-We begin the course with guidance on the use of on-line research resources and tools, specifically those useful for astronomy and astrophysics.
+We begin the course with guidance on the use of on-line research resources, specifically those useful for astronomy and astrophysics.
 We will look at various public databases for physics and astronomy research literature, astronomical catalogs, and astronomical data.
-Additionally we will cover the use of IATEX for scientific writing, and the preparation of research reports and manuscripts for publication.
-Students are recommended to get a IATEX book, such as by S. Kottwitz, or Kopka & Daly, for example.
+Additionally we will cover the use of IAT_EX for scientific writing, and the preparation of research reports and manuscripts for publication.